joshuaeckroth/cse230-website/lecture/loops.markdown

 {% endhighlight %}

 > **loophole** *n.* **1** The escape route sought by a loop. **2**
-> *Metacomputer science* The conceptual gap left when a loop migrates to
+> *Metacomputer science* The conceptual gap left when a loop migrates
-> another part of the metasystem.
-Any fresh loop nearby will be attracted into
+> *to > another part of the metasystem.
+Any fresh loop nearby will be
-> the hole, and so on. --- *The computer contradictionary*
+> *attracted into > the hole, and so on. -- *The computer
+> *contradictionary*

 ## Interactive program

 The following program repeatedly asks the user for a letter; if the user ever types "q" then the program is done.

 {% highlight cpp %}
 char c;